Best Cheap Health Insurance in California for 2026

 Average cost of health insurance in California

 - Health insurance costs more as you get older.
 A 60-year-old in California pays more than twice as much for health insurance as a 40-year-old, on average.
-Rates can increase quickly as you age because insurance companies expect that you'll need more medical care as you get older.
+Rates can increase quickly as you age because insurance companies expect you'll need more medical care as you get older.

 - How much you'll pay: Use the health insurance subsidy calculator for an estimate of how much you'll pay based on your income.